 Turning your glass storm door into a stained-glass storm door is not difficult and can add a personal and artistic touch to your home.
 The options for design and artistic appeal are limitless and can be very personalized by doing it yourself.

-For the specific design of your stained-glass storm door you can simply find a book with a design you like.
-Also, you can find many fantastic designs by searching the web.
-If you have a design of your own and are artistic enough to draw it yourself this is also completely acceptable.
+For the specific design of your stained-glass storm door, you can simply find a book with a design you like.
+Or, you can find many fantastic designs by searching the world wide web.
+If you are artistic enough to draw it yourself and have a design of your own that's totally acceptable too.
 When you have chosen your design you will need to use a copier to blow it up or shrink it down to the exact size of the piece of glass you have chosen that will be visible when installed in your glass storm door.

-Once you have the design you want blown up to the size you want or drawn by you in the appropriate size you will need to make a template of it to apply to your glass.
-To do this, carefully trace your design onto a piece of tracing paper that you can then tape to the back side of the piece of glass you will be using.
+Once you have the design you want to be blown up to the size you want or drawn by you in the appropriate size you will need to make a template of it to apply to your glass.
+To do this, carefully trace your design onto a piece of tracing paper that you can then tape to the backside of the piece of glass you will be using.